Skip to main content

 Written by Joseph

 Testing the functionality of unsubscribe links in MailerLite campaigns is crucial to ensure compliance and enhance subscriber experience.
-This guide explains common issues associated with unsubscribe links, steps to test their functionality, and best practices for troubleshooting errors.
+This guide explains common questions and issues associated with unsubscribe links, and best practices to test their functionality.

 In MailerLite, unsubscribe links in test emails are placeholders and do not function because they are not tied to actual subscriber records.
 Test emails are primarily used to preview content and design, not to validate functionality.
 When sending a live campaign, MailerLite automatically generates a unique unsubscribe link for every subscriber.